tech4GT/image-sequencer/CONTRIBUTING.md

   function draw(input,callback,progressObj) {

-    /*If you wish to supply your own progress bar you need to override progressObj*/
+    /* If you wish to supply your own progress bar you need to override progressObj */

-    progressObj.stop() //Stop the current progress spinner
+    progressObj.stop() // Stop the current progress spinner

-    progressObj.overrideFlag = true;//Tell image sequencer that you will supply your own progressBar
+    progressObj.overrideFlag = true; // Tell image sequencer that you will supply your own progressBar

     /* Override the object and give your own progress Bar */ progressObj = /* Your own progress Object */

     UI.onDraw(options.step);

-    var output = /*do something with the input*/ ;
+    var output = function(input){
+      /* do something with the input */ return input;
+    };

-    this.output = output;
+    this.output = output();
     options.step.output = output.src;
     callback();
     UI.onComplete(options.step);